August 15, 2019

 The board should take cybersecurity seriously: 3 points from our webcast

-With threats on the rise, it’s never been more challenging for multi-nationals to manage cyber-risk.
+With cyber threats on the rise, it’s never been more challenging for multi-national banks to manage cyber-risk.

 The regulatory landscape is in constant flux.
 This can make it a continual challenge for time-poor compliance officers in multi-jurisdictional financial institutions to stay on top of the latest trends: from recent enforcements to new legislation.

 Yet gaps in their knowledge could have serious repercussions.
 That’s where our series of bite-sized 10-minute webcasts comes in.
 Each time we’ll be discussing the most important breaking news for compliance professionals, with experts from CUBE and the wider industry.

 Our latest RegTech in 10… webcast featured some fascinating insights from Alexander Duisberg, Partner at international law firm Bird & Bird, and CUBE’s own EMEA Business Manager, David Noble.

 This edition focused on the highly topical area of managing regulatory change for cybersecurity.
 With threats on the rise and an ever-growing patchwork of legislative requirements to manage, it’s never been more challenging for multi-national firms to manage cyber-related risk.
 In fact, the average cost of cybercrime for financial institutions has jumped by $1.4 million over the past year to reach $13m, according to an Accenture report from earlier this year.

 The GDPR has been the focus of attention for so long that it’s easy to forget there are plenty of other regulations that firms need to stay on top of.
 As we discussed in the webcast, a proposed law in Germany, in particular, could add extra complexity if it is approved later this year.

 Here are the top three takeaways from the discussion: